Skip to main content

 Configure a collector forward proxy

-You can use a Moogsoft collector forward proxy for your Linux and Mac platforms.
+You can use an Incident Management Collector forward proxy for your Linux and Mac platforms.
 For best use of the collector proxy, install and configure the collector proxy before installing your collectors.

-You also need to be aware that installing the collector behind a forward proxy as a root user is handled differently than installing it as non-root.
+You also need to be aware that installing the Incident Management Collector behind a forward proxy as a root user is handled differently than installing it as non-root.
 For example, if you install a collector as a root user, the collector is placed in the /opt directory.

 For more information about configuring your collector forward proxy, see the section titled “Considerations in using a Linux or Mac forward proxy server” later in this topic.

-To install your collector behind a forward proxy, switch to your Moogsoft instance:
+To install your Incident Management Collector behind a forward proxy, switch to your Incident Management instance:

 Note

-To start, remove any installed collector and its associated files.
+To start, remove any installed Incident Management Collector and its associated files.
 Read the Collector operations topic for details about removing collectors.

 1. Go to Integrations > Ingestion Services > Collectors > Installation.